-RV dirty laundry!
+Where to store dirty laundry in the RV

 Motorhome or trailer owners with plenty of basement storage may find an idea here: Cut a trap door in the bottom of an existing cabinet, then place a laundry basket in the basement compartment immediately under the door.
 Pop open the door, drop dirty clothes in and forget about them until wash day.

 One couple put a laundry bag in an under-counter cabinet, but found they were too lazy to pick up the bag to put the clothes in it.
-As a result, the clothes just wound up being piled on top of the bag — making a big hassle on laundry day.
+As a result, the clothes just wound up being piled on top of the bag—making a big hassle on laundry day.
 Solution?
 They put grommets on the rim of the laundry bag and hung them on cup hooks placed under the countertop, leaving the “front” of the bag gaping open, ready to accept dirty donations.

 More inconvenient, but if there’s no other place: Put the laundry basket in your pickup canopy, or the trunk of your towed car.

-Sources: amazon.com provides both styles of these hampers.
-Here are links: In-closet hanging hamper.
-Over the door hamper.
+Sources: Amazon provides both styles of these hampers.
+Here are links: In-closet hanging hamper and the over-the-door hamper.

+Do you have any tips?
+Please share them in the comments below.